Top

 • The age and developmental stage of the child, the needs of the child, and the likely impact the relocation will have on the child's physical, educational, and emotional development, taking into consideration any special needs.

-• The feasibility of preserving the relationship between the non-relocating parent or other person and the child through substitute arrangements that take into consideration the logistics of contact, access, and time-sharing, as well as the financial circumstances of the parties.
+• The feasibility of preserving the relationship between the non-relocating parent or other person and the child through substitute arrangements that consider the logistics of contact, access, and time-sharing, as well as the financial circumstances of each party.

 • The child's preference, taking into consideration their age and maturity.